01-edu/public/subjects/mini-framework/README.md

 #### Routing System

-Routing is the process of selecting a path for traffic in a network.
-And, as you may have already realized, routing in JS can sometimes be a little bit confusing, so what you will need to do, is to implement a new routing system that is more intuitive and simpler.
+Routing in this case refers to the synchronization of the state of the app with the url.
+In other words you will have to develop a simple way to change the url through actions of the user that will also change the state (explained in the next topic).

 ---